 Add chopped peaches, simple syrup, lime juice, and Hatch Red Chile Powder to food processor or blender.
 Start on low and slowly increase speed to blend.
 Blend until smooth or until you reach your desired consistency - you can puree all the ingredients or pulse leaving in some chunks.
 Pour mixture into ice molds leaving enough space to add finely cubed peaches.
 Place in freeze for 30 minutes until mixture is a slushy consistency.
 Add finely cubed peaches at this point and mix in with wooden stick or utensil.
 (Adding at this point will avoid the cubes sinking to the bottom.)
 Add wooden ice pop sticks or snap on tops.
 Place in freezer for 3-6 hours until frozen.

 Cook’s Note: If you’re craving these in the winter or when peaches are not in season, you can use frozen peaches.
 Trader Joe's and Whole Foods are sure bets.
 Of course, fresh peaches are always better, but frozen will do in a pinch.
 If you are feeling super spicy, dip the top of the paleta in the Hatch Red Chile Salt - it makes an extra salty/spicy treat and it’s pretty too!

-If you are having troubles removing the paletas from the mold, run the molds until warm water until they release.
-If it takes you longer than a day or two to eat these, store paletas in sealed plastic bags to avoid freezer burn and picking up any freezer smells.
+If you are having trouble removing the paletas from the mold, run the molds under warm water until they release.
+If it takes you longer than a day or two to eat these, store paletas in a sealed plastic bag to avoid freezer burn and freezer smells.
 Last thing: if you don’t like to consume cane sugar, you can omit the sugar and make these using straight up fruit, water, lime, salt, and chile!